 TREATMENT TECHNIQUE (TT): A required process intended to reduce the level of a contaminant in drinking water.

-VARIANCES AND EXEMPTIONS: Permissions from the State Water Resources Control Board (State Board) to exceed an MCL or not comply with a treatment technique under certain conditions.
+VARIANCES AND EXEMPTIONS: Permissions from the State Board to exceed an MCL or not comply with a TT under certain conditions.

 STANDARD ABBREVIATIONS